GamerSoft24/Software/Security Policy.md

 ### Copyrights ©:

 The copyrights © licenses for the programs are now desactivated.
 All of the existing programs and all future programs are now and will be unlicensed.
-Feel free to download them or copy the code in it to make your programs better. *it would be nice still if you mention either Okmeque1 or me (@gamerware24)!*
+Feel free to download them or copy the code in it to make your programs better. *It would be nice still if you mention either Okmeque1 or me (@GamerSoft24)!*

 Some programs are partly owned by OpenAI Inc © and ChatGPT.
 However the program names will be currently undisclosed.
-Thank you for your understanding
+Thank you for your understanding!

 ### Our Projects: